What We Believe

-- Parkview Church is affiliated with the Evangelical Free Church of America
+Parkview Church is affiliated with the Evangelical Free Church of America

-- Parkview Church has a commitment to majoring on major doctrine and allowing freedom of conviction on non-essentials.
+Parkview Church has a commitment to majoring on major doctrine and allowing freedom of conviction on non-essentials.

-- Doctrine should be communicated in relationship to application and obedience.
+Doctrine should be communicated in relationship to application and obedience.
 The Scriptures are the only authoritative and sufficient source for an understanding of Christian doctrine.

-- Parkview Church must be careful not to compromise the teaching of Scripture under the influence of prevailing winds in contemporary culture.
+Parkview Church must be careful not to compromise the teaching of Scripture under the influence of prevailing winds in contemporary culture.

-- Parkview Church must also be careful to address the prevailing winds of contemporary culture by answering from a biblical framework the questions people are actually asking
+Parkview Church must also be careful to address the prevailing winds of contemporary culture by answering from a biblical framework the questions people are actually asking.

-1. We believe in one God, Creator of all things, holy, infinitely perfect, and eternally existing in a loving unity of three equally divine Persons: the Father, the Son and the Holy Spirit.
-Having limitless knowledge and sovereign power, God has graciously purposed from eternity to redeem a people for Himself and to make all things new for His own glory.
+2. We believe in one God, Creator of all things, infinitely perfect, and eternally existing in three persons, Father, Son and Holy Spirit.

 The Human Condition